A single email could change your life.

 This nifty tool will pull in all of the tweets from a single account and show them in one big list of plain text.
 This is great, because then you can just Ctrl+F on that page and search for terms like “@gmail” or “email” and see if they’ve tweeted their address at any point.

-It’s also great because, by default, it includes “replies” (tweets beginning with another person’s Twitter handle) so even tweets that wouldn’t show up in their default feed are included here.
+It’s also great because it also includes “replies” (tweets beginning with another person’s Twitter handle) – so even tweets that wouldn’t show up in their default feed are included here.